ianmorgan/graph-store/docs/queryProcessingSteps.md

  }
 ```

 To retrieve the friends of friends futher calls are required.
-Using the ArgsWalker, the args below are build.
+Using the ArgsWalker, the args below are built.
 Note
-that in this case a root node ("/") has been added as there parameters to be passed into the query.
+that in this case a root node ("/") has been added as there are parameters to be passed into the query.

 ```json
 {